 Fast forward now to the exciting event looked forward to for years, the discharge date, in which he/she is now a veteran returning home.
 What most don’t realize is that friends and family are usually experienced as (non-verbally judged to be), clueless and relatively shallow.
 The questions asked are often irritating and do not support the vet in being complete, instead, family members often perpetuate ineffectual talking.
 Worse, a vet (in desperate need of acknowledgement) through deceptions and withholds, often manipulates others into believing that he/she participated in secret/dangerous missions.
 "I don't want to talk about it" is a way to control others; it causes confusion and keeps others incomplete and from asking truth-revealing questions.
 "Talking" about one's military experiences often includes unconscious inaccurate embellishments (lies) which ultimately result in less-than-desirable consequences (karma).

 It's both devastating and invalidating for a service member to discover that they are ineffectual and powerless when it comes to supporting family members in making healthy choices.
 The mind thinks, "If my parents don't respect me enough to opt for healthy choices then no one would."
 This thought is followed with the realization that the condition is hopeless.
 For some it's the beginning of dropping out of society—entropy accelerates—many vets resort to alcohol and drugs.
-Rare is a family member who acknowledges that their leadership-communication skills, their addiction to mediocrity, drove their child to do drugs.*
+It's rare that a family acknowledges that their leadership-communication skills, their addiction to mediocrity, drove their child to do drugs.*

 The difference between being in-communication and talking is that talking causes problems to persist whereas when communication takes place problems are resolved through to mutual satisfaction ("In-communication" meaning, open, honest, and spontaneous communication—zero significant thoughts withheld).
 Vets who have smoked marijuana with a close friend have a good sense of what it's like to be in-communication with another; the problem is that most vets, when they get high, use the same adversarial communication model as when they are not stoned and so certain truths essential for creating and maintaining the experience of enlightenment don't get communicated. i.e. Brilliant ideas and realizations experienced when high rarely (except for the Beatles) get acted upon the next day.